arabindo/GNUanimation/index.md

 ```
 ![output](/assets/images/inter.gif)

 If you inspect the output closely, the point is rotating anti-clockwise but the advancement of the circle in the positive direction.
 To change the direction, just subtract the angle by 2*pi from cirX and cirY function.
-Another point is that the rotation starts from the x-axis.
-I wanted to start the rotation from the negative y-axis, so I'll change the phase by pi/2.
+Another point is that the rotation starts from the line y=radius line.
+I wanted to start the rotation from y=0, so I'll change the phase by pi/2.

 ## The Final Script